rhregalado/rhregalado.github.io/_essays/essay13.md

 <p>It is an unwritten rule in life that after every prolonged period of hardship and uncertainty, there comes a period where you achieve quantum leaps.
 Abundance.
 The person who reaches the other side is rarely the same person who entered.
 The only requirement is that you keep showing up.
 Never abandon yourself before life has the chance to surprise you.</p>

-<p>Atomic Habits author, James Clear, proposed a simple rule for life that rarely fails: <i>“Optimize for enthusiasm.
+<p>Author James Clear, proposed a simple rule for life that rarely fails: <i>“Optimize for enthusiasm.
 Make as many choices as you can that leave you feeling energetic and interested.
 Pay attention to when you have the urge to pursue or participate in something and do more of it.”</i></p>

 <p>But enthusiasm alone is not enough.
 As psychologist Carl Jung reminds us, <i>“your vision will become clear only when you look into your own heart.
 Who looks outside, dreams; who looks inside, awakes.”</i></p>